juurisss/public-mbapiweblog/README.md

     ```
 4. Modify `config.js` as needed.
 You can open it with Notepad.
 5. Run the bot by typing `node index.js`.

+## Usage
+If you're running this in localhost, you may open https://127.0.0.1/bw in your website to access the website.
+From there, you can view other players' stats (if they are in the database because /stat is broken atm) and the leaderboards.

 ## Contributing
 This endeavor would not have been possible without the invaluable contributions of Malkist and Adikan.